ehsann95/ehsann95/README.md

 ## 👋 G'day, I'm Ahsan ♋︎ 🦸‍♂

 I'm a Developer from Kashmir-JK 🌄.
-I work at a [Axelerant](https://www.axelerant.com/) as a Frontend Engineer.
+I work at [Axelerant](https://www.axelerant.com/) as a Frontend Engineer.
 I have a Bachelor of Engineering in Computer Science 💻 , and my primary focus and inspiration for my studies is Web Development.
 I am both driven and self-motivated, and I am constantly experimenting with new technologies and techniques.
 I am very passionate about Web Development, and strive to better myself as a developer, and the development community as a whole.

 ### I use these bad boys to make stuff